Skip to main content

 Base URLModule / ContextSupported Operations

-https://requests.prod.judit.ioAsynchronous QueriesLawsuit query, Historical query, Arrest warrants, and Penal execution (request and response flows).
+https://requests.production.judit.ioAsynchronous QueriesLawsuit query, Historical query, Arrest warrants, and Penal execution (request and response flows).

-https://tracking.prod.judit.ioTrackingCreate, read, update, pause, delete, resume, and retrieve history of lawsuit tracking.
+https://tracking.production.judit.ioTrackingCreate, read, update, pause, delete, resume, and retrieve history of lawsuit tracking.

 https://lawsuits.production.judit.ioSynchronous QueriesDatalake query (Hot storage), Lawsuit count, Grouped historical query, Bucket attachment retrieval, and Registration data.

-https://crawler.prod.judit.ioCrawler & InfraCredentials Vault management.
+https://crawler.production.judit.ioCrawler & InfraCredentials Vault management.

 Complete Example